JetBrains/teamcity-documentation/topics/build-configuration.md

 It is possible to manually pause all or selected build configurations for a project.

+### Pausing / Activating a single build configuration

+On the __Build Configuration Settings__ or __Home__ page:
+* Open the __Actions__ menu, click __Pause__, and enter your comment in the _Pause_ dialog (optional).
+To remove the builds of the paused build configuration from the [build queue](build-queue.md), check the _Cancel already queued builds_ box.
+Click __Pause__ to confirm.
+* To activate a paused build configuration, select __Activate__ in the __Actions__ menu.

 ### Pausing / Activating several build configurations of a project

-__To pause several build configurations of a project, do the following__:
+__To pause several build configurations of a project__:

-On the Project Settings page:
-1. Click the __Actions__ button, select the __Pause/Activate triggers.__
+1. On the __Project Settings__ page, open the __Actions__ menu and click __Pause/Activate__.
-2. In the dialog that opens select the box next to the project to pause all its build configurations or check the boxes of the configurations selectively: the checked build configurations will be paused.
+2. In the dialog that opens, select the box next to the project to pause all its build configurations or check the boxes of the configurations selectively: the checked build configurations will be paused.
 3. Add an optional comment.
-4. To remove the builds of the paused configurations from the [build queue](build-queue.md) en masse, check the __Cancel already queued builds if build configuration is paused__ box.
+4. To remove all the builds of the paused configurations from the [build queue](build-queue.md), check the _Cancel already queued builds if build configuration is paused_ box.
 5. Click __Apply__.

-__To activate several build configurations of a project, do the following__:
+__To activate several build configurations of a project:

-On the Project Settings page:
-1. Click the __Actions__ button, select the __Pause/Activate triggers.__
+1. On the __Project Settings__ page, open the __Actions__ menu and click __Pause/Activate__.
-2. In the dialog that opens clear the box next to the project to activate all its build configurations or clear the boxes of the configurations selectively: the unselected build configurations will be activated.
+2. In the dialog that opens, clear the box next to the project to activate all its build configurations or clear the boxes of the configurations selectively: the unselected build configurations will be activated.
 3. Add an optional comment.
 4. Click __Apply__.

-### Pausing / Activating a single build configuration

-__To pause or activate an individual build configuration, do one of the following__:
-* On the Build Configuration Settings or Home Page page: click the __Actions__ button, select the __Pause triggers...__, add your comment (optional) and click __Pause__.
-* For a paused configuration, click the __Activate__ button at the top of the settings page.
-To remove the builds of the paused configuration from the [build queue](build-queue.md), check the __Cancel already queued builds__ box.

 ## Build Configuration Status